lushcodes/CV/README.md

 - Lil Chris

 Although we no longer play, I have a soundcloud playlist with all of our recorded tracks still available to [listen](https://soundcloud.com/luke-usher-964328048) to.

-## Hobbies

-I enjoy making indie video game soundtracks for budding game developers, participating in weekly game jams when I can.
-It's great to have accountability and a strict deliverable timeframe rather than filling my harddrive with 100's of unfinished tracks.
-I also get feedback and rankings from developers to help improve my songs, which is great!
-You can check out some of my tracks [here](https://https://soundcloud.com/octonyte).

-I make some top tier carrot cake.
-It's my goal to one day participate in (and complete) a good, honest DnD campaign.
-It's something I've always wanted to do but never had the chance.
-Yet!
-***

-### <a name="experience">🔮 Experience</a>

-**Markerstudy Group - Insurance Company** (Jan 2013 – May 2021)
-*Broking Manager*

-**Thomas Sanderson - Blinds Manufacturer** (Jan 2012 - Jan 2013)
-*Head of Regional Sales*

-**Quickcade - Charity Speedrun Events** (Jan 2019 - Present)
-*Marketing & Design*

 ***